Osiris-Team/AutoPlug-Client/docs/FAQ.md

 `ban peter 10`, for that to work you would need to add `ban * *` or `ban *->` instead.
 - `*->` allows anything from this point onwards until the end of the line.

-The same wildcards are available for the files manager, but with a slightly different meaning:
+Similar wildcards are available for the files manager, but with a slightly different meaning:
 - `./` is the current working directory of the AutoPlug-Client.
 - `*` allows any character sequence (including spaces).
 Example: `./*.exe` would only allow access to files in the current working directory ending with `.exe`.